 - Autism spectrum disorder assessment interview with parents to gather detailed information on the child's development, behaviors and functioning since birth.
 The Autism Diagnostic Interview-Revised (ADI-R) is used to document and understand the child's developmental history, social skills, communication, special interests and repetitive behaviors.

-Direct observation of the child across various settings (e.g., daycare, clinical environment) is conducted to assess social skills, communication abilities, and stereotypical behaviors.
-Standardized assessment tools, such as the Autism Diagnostic Observation Schedule (ADOS), are utilized to gather specific data aligned with the diagnostic criteria for Autism Spectrum Disorder (ASD).
+- Direct observation of the child in various environments (e.g. daycare, clinic) to assess social skills, communication and stereotyped behaviors.
+Use of standardized assessment tools such as the ADOS (Autism Diagnostic Observation Schedule) to collect specific data on ASD diagnostic criteria.

 - Assessment of cognitive/intellectual development or skills and adaptive functioning (skills required in activities of daily living) to determine the overall level of functioning of the person being assessed.